Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can cause employees to be uninspiring at work, inside the organization and in the overall job market.
+A lack of personal growth could make employees less competitive within an organization and the larger job market.

 How Do You Stay Competitive?

-- Continuous Education: Consider taking further courses, certifications or degrees that are pertinent to the field.
+- Continuous Education: Consider taking further courses, certifications or degrees that are pertinent to the job.

 Negativity

 Negativity has no place in any work environment.
-It makes people feel uncomfortable making communications difficult and hinders chances to grow.
-Along with causing problems with supervisors and colleagues, it can potentially lead to slowing down your career.
+It makes people feel uncomfortable making communications difficult and hinders growth opportunities.
+Apart from damaging relationships with peers and supervisors which can potentially lead to slowing down your career.

-- Ask for help whenever possible: Ask a mentor for assistance or for colleagues to provide business suggestions.
+- Ask for help whenever possible Find a mentor to ask for guidance or colleagues for business suggestions.

 Overcommitting Workload